Navyum/yn/help/PLUGIN.md

 ## Core Concepts

-Yank Note has some concepts that are the basis for supporting the entire plug-in system：
+Mark Note has some concepts that are the basis for supporting the entire plug-in system：

 1. Hook
 1. Action

 ### Hook

-When Yank Note performs some operations, it will trigger some hook calls.
+When Mark Note performs some operations, it will trigger some hook calls.

 Use [`ctx.registerHook`](https://yn-api-doc.vercel.app/modules/renderer_core_hook.html#registerHook) to register a hook processing method.